 Whilst it’s thought that whisky production was taking place in the 18th century, it was officially founded, by John Cumming, in 1824.

 Owned by John Walker and Sons since 1893, the distillery produces a key part of the world’s most famous blend – Johnnie Walker.

-If you’re looking for an authentic whisky experience, head for Dallas Dhu Distillery
+If you want an authentic whisky experience, head for Dallas Dhu Distillery.

 The last barrel of whisky produced by the distillery was in 1983.
 However, the distilling process was the same as the first barrel produced in 1899.